 In January 2006, we sold a 50% equity interest in AerVenture Ltd. ("AerVenture"), previously a wholly-owned entity, to LoadAir, a subsidiary of Al Fawares, an investment and construction company based in Kuwait.
 AerVenture had contracted with Airbus for the delivery of up to 70 A320 family aircraft, including five aircraft subject to reconfirmation rights, with the intent of leasing these aircraft to third parties.
 The joint venture agreement required us to make certain specified equity contributions and additional equity capital available to AerVenture depending on capital needs in the future.
 We have entered into agreements to provide management and marketing services to AerVenture in return for management fees.
 We determined that AerVenture was a variable interest entity for which we were the primary beneficiary.
 As such, we continued to consolidate AerVenture in our accounts since its inception date.
-In March 2009, LoadAir failed to make \$80.0 million in required capital contributions to AerVenture, and as a result, LoadAir lost its voting rights and economic rights in AerVenture in addition, all of the directors appointed by LoadAir were automatically removed.
-In June 2009, the 50% investment of LoadAir was redeemed by AerVenture in conjunction with the sale of a 50% equity interest in AerVenture to a new joint venture partner, Waha Capital PJSC ("Waha Capital").
+In March 2009, LoadAir failed to make \$80.0 million in required capital contributions to AerVenture, and as a result, LoadAir lost its voting rights and economic rights in AerVenture in conjunction with the sale of a 50% equity interest in AerVenture to a new joint venture partner, Waha Capital PJSC ("Waha Capital").
 We have determined that AerVenture continues to be a variable interest entity for which we are the primary beneficiary.
 We consolidate AerVenture's financial results in our financial statements.